 Treatment of Jock Itch

-Antifungal drugs applied to the skin or sometimes taken by mouth
+Antifungal medications applied to the skin or sometimes taken by mouth

 Treatment of tinea cruris involves an antifungal cream or lotion (such as miconazole, naftifine, ketoconazole, or clotrimazole).
-(See also table Some Antifungal Drugs Applied to the Skin (Topical Drugs) Some Antifungal Drugs Applied to the Skin (Topical Drugs) .)
+(See also table .)

-Antifungal drugs taken by mouth (such as itraconazole or terbinafine) may be needed in people who have infections that are widespread or cause inflammation or infections that are difficult to heal.
+Antifungal medications taken by mouth (such as itraconazole or terbinafine) may be needed in people who have an infection that is widespread, inflamed, or difficult to heal.